FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Summary

 \end{itemize}

 In this study, we find misaligned features are ubiquitous in our sample of Milky Way mass galaxies, with each system showing polar rings or warps at some point during its evolution.
-The origin, strength, and duration of these features vary strongly beteween systems, and are highly dependent on the local environment the central galaxy resides within.
-Interestingly, similar galactic morphologies are able to arise at $z=0$ from drastically different origins.
-We ultimately find a novel relation between the abundance of \HI\ within the CGM and the morphology of the central galaxy.
+The origin, strength, and duration of these features vary strongly between systems, and are highly dependent on the local environment the central galaxy resides within.
+Interestingly, similar galactic morphologies can arise at $z=0$ from drastically different origins.
+We ultimately find a relation between the abundance of \HI\ within the CGM and the amount of substructure, which additionally relates to the presence of warps, polar rings, and disk settling.
 This relation is uncorrelated with the total mass of the halo or disk.
-This implies that the local environment in which galaxies reside is significant for controlling how their morphologies develop and evolve, as opposed to being fully determined by the thermalization of the CGM.
+This implies that the local environment in which galaxies reside is significant for controlling how their central disks develop and evolve, as opposed to being fully determined by the thermalization of the CGM.

 \begin{contribution}